 Crayola: The Crayola Gallery

 Not only does a vanity URL contribute to the overall site branding, but it can make the site easier to remember (and strengthen user engagement).
-Keep in mind is that procuring and maintaining a proprietary URL may have associated fees.
+Keep in mind that procuring and maintaining a proprietary URL may have associated fees.